Kamal-Abdullayev/wikimedia-streams-handler/README.md

 ## 🛠️ Steps to Set Up the Project

 ### 🚀 Running the Project
-Run the following command to start the project using Docker Compose:
+Run the following command to start the Kafka ecosystem using Docker Compose
    ```bash
    docker compose up -d
    ```
+After that, you can run the services in your favorite IDE

 ### 🔧 Project details

 - Producer port - 8090